grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

       # Path to where the Kubernetes service account token is mounted.
 By
       # default it lives at /var/run/secrets/kubernetes.io/serviceaccount/token.
-      # Field will be used if the ServiceAccountToken is not specified.
+      # Field will be used if the service_account_token is not specified.
       # CLI flag: -vault.auth.kubernetes.service-account-token-path
       [service_account_token_path: <string> | default = ""]